m-khomutov/mp4restorer/README.md

 **Usage**

-`mp4restore [-h] [-channel CHANNEL] [-sps SPS] [-pps PPS] invalid restored`
+`mp4restore [-h] [-sps SPS] [-pps PPS] conf dump`

+Verifies mp4 file is correct by reading 'moov' and 'mdat' atoms.
-Takes sps/pps from record channel.
-Searches 'mdat' atom in invalid file.
+Restores the file if incorrect using video data from 'mdat' and sps/pps from record channel.
-Compiles required atoms of mp4 structure.
-Saves the result in restored file.
+Restored file name is compiled from initial file name and '-r' suffix.
+Should be used as dumping post script.

 **positional arguments**
-* invalid           file with 'mdat' atom
+* conf        recorder configuration file
-* restored          resulted mp4 file
+* dump        mp4 file to check

 **optional arguments**
 * -h, --help  show this help message and exit
-* -channel CHANNEL  invalidly dumped channel
-* -sps SPS          stream SPS
+* -sps params   stream SPS
-* -pps PPS          stream PPS
+* -pps params   stream PPS

 **restrictions**